Skip to main content

 3. Test the Server

-You should see: Tuesday MCP server started successfully
+You should see: Tuesday MCP server started successfully Press Ctrl+C to stop the test.

 Configure Your AI Assistant